Geraldo Perdomo Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Geraldo Perdomo, who went 2-for-4 with a double last time out, take on Michael Wacha and the San Diego Padres at Chase Field, Thursday at 9:40 PM ET.
+Geraldo Perdomo -- 2-for-4 with a triple and an RBI in his last game -- will be in action for the Arizona Diamondbacks against the San Diego Padres, with Seth Lugo on the hill, on April 21 at 9:40 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Cardinals.
+He strung together two hits (going 2-for-4 with a triple and an RBI) in his last appearance against the Padres.

 Geraldo Perdomo Game Info & Props vs. the Padres